helidon-io/helidon/docs/mp/openapi/openapi.md

 ## Overview

-The [OpenAPI specification][openapi-specification] defines a standard way to express the interface exposed by a REST service.
+The [OpenAPI specification][openapi-specific] defines a standard way to express the interface exposed by a REST service.

-The [MicroProfile OpenAPI spec][microprofile-openapi-spec] explains how MicroProfile embraces OpenAPI, adding annotations, configuration, and a service provider interface (SPI).
+The [MicroProfile OpenAPI spec][microprofile-ope] explains how MicroProfile embraces OpenAPI, adding annotations, configuration, and a service provider interface (SPI).

 Helidon MP implements the MicroProfile OpenAPI specification.